Loring Buzzell: Hecht-Lancaster & Buzzell companies (1956–1959)

 Some of the non film-related compositions that Buzzell published and had recorded through Calyork Music include fifteen songs composed by jazz pianist Anthony Tamburello, most of which were recorded and released on the Everest Records LP Music Tailored To Your Taste... in January 1959, five songs written by Steve Karmen, two of which were recorded by Karmen for the Mercury Records 45 single "Watchin' and Walkin'" / "Oh!
 Oh!" in November 1958, "Just About", written by Don Marsh and Nancy Lee March and recorded by Lu Ann Simms for Jubilee Records, "Who Can I Believe", written by Vance Packard, "Chum-Bam-Bele", written by Fred Elton and Clint Ballard Jr. and recorded by Enid Mosier for Decca Records, and "Anxiously Waiting" and "She Flipped Me", written by Lou Bartel and recorded by The Flipteens for Calyork Records – Hecht, Lancaster and Buzzell's own independent record label.
 Calyork Records was briefly operated by the team as a way to shop releases hoping to get picked up for repress by major record labels.
 The records were manufactured in-house by United Artists Records, located in the same building.

 The most notable non film-related compositions that Buzzell published and had recorded through Hecht-Lancaster & Buzzell Music was "May You Always", in the fall of 1958, composed by Dick Charles with lyrics by Larry Markes.
-It was first recorded by The McGuire Sisters, who were close friends of Buzzell and Simms, for Coral Records and Joan Regan for HMV Records.
-The McGuire Sisters version peaked to number 11 on Billboard's Hot 100 chart on January 26, 1959, number 15 on the UK Singles chart on July 5, 1959, and became the best-selling record of 1959, while the Joan Regan version peaked to number 9 on the UK Singles chart on July 5, 1959.
+It was first recorded by The McGuire Sisters, who were close friends of Buzzell and Simms, for Coral Records, and Joan Regan for His Master's Voice.
+The McGuire Sisters' version peaked to number 11 on Billboard's Hot 100 chart on January 26, 1959, number 15 on the UK Singles chart on July 5, 1959, and became the best-selling record of 1959, while the Joan Regan version peaked to number 9 on the UK Singles chart on July 5, 1959.
 The song also became the second-best-selling sheet music in the United States and a top ten best-seller sheet music in Britain for 1959.
 Other artists who have recorded the song include Vince Hill and Ken Dodd, both for EMI, The Kays for Gala Records, Barbara Cook for DRG Records, John Warren, Joe "Mr Piano" Henderson and The Jean-Ettes, all for Pye Records, Maureen Evans for Embassy Records, Carol Williams for Melcot Music, Anita Bryant for Columbia Records, Tammy Jones and Bobby Vinton, both for Epic Records, Page Morton for M-G-M Records, Dave Garroway and Sandy Stewart for Dick Charles Recording, Harry Harrison for Amy Records, The Gatlin Brother for Branson Entertainment, Eddy Arnold for RCA-Victor Records, Ian McNabb for This Way Up, The Mills Brothers for Dot Records, Johnny Gilbert for Janel Records, Deep River Boys for Fontana Records, Jack Scott for Jade Records, and Dorothy Squires for Esban Records.
 Charles and Markes later composed the song "After" especially for Lu Ann Simms, who recorded it for Jubilee Records.